Giga99/Giga99/README.md

 ﻿### Hi there, I'm Igor 👋

 ## I'm a Student!
+- 💻 Android Engineer Intern at LotusFlare
 - 🌱 I’m currently learning Kotlin and Android app development
 - 👯 I’m looking to collaborate with other Android developers
-- 🥅 2020 Goals: Land an Internship, Launch an Android app, and Contribute more to Open Source projects
+- 🥅 2020 Goals: Land an Internship✔, Launch an Android app, and Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play chess and basketball

 ### Connect with me: